microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-discoveredcloudappdetail-list-users.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the [microsoft.graph.security.discoveredCloudAppUser](../resources/security-discoveredcloudappuser.md) objects and their properties.
+Get a list of users for the discovered cloud apps.

 ## Permissions